RaviWoods/cpp-analysis-for-education/Documentation/FinalReport/FinalReport_Plan.md

 * **Static Analysis Research**
 	* Static Analysis
 		* Why is it usually undertaken?
+		* For bug finding
 		* http://paginas.fe.up.pt/~ei05021/TQSO%20-%20An%20overview%20on%20the%20Static%20Code%20Analysis%20approach%20in%20Software%20Development.pdf
+		* While static analysis can produce false negatives/positives, and can only solve certain types of bugs, its better than the usual software manual review cycle
+		* Compared to dynamic analysis, it is often slower,
+		* "One of the advantages of the static analysis approach during development is that	the code is forcefully directed in a way as to be reliable, readable and lees prone to	 errors on future tests.
+This also influences the verification of the code after it is ready, reducing the number of problems found in further implementations that code. "
+		* Good static analysis tools must be easy to use.
+This means that their results must be  understandable to normal developers so that they educate their users about good programming practices.
+Another critical feature is the kind of knowledge (the rule set) the tool enforces.
+The importance of a good rule set can’t be overestimated.
+In the end, good static checkers can help spot and eradicate common security bugs.
+This is especially important for languages such as C, for which a very large corpus of rules already exists. "
 		* How easy is it for C++?
 		* http://blog.reverberate.org/2013/08/parsing-c-is-literally-undecidable.html
 	* Parsing Declarations